akukettunen/bikeapp-front/README.md

 This repo is the frontend to my implementation of Solitas Dev Academy pre-assignment.

-Fond everything about the app [here](https://github.com/akukettunen/bikeapp)!
+Find everything about the app [here](https://github.com/akukettunen/bikeapp)!